Find Trade Colleges

 Read full report on Engineering-Related Fields at Michigan State University

-You’ll join some of the best and brightest minds around you if you attend Michigan Technological University.
-The school came in at #2 on this year’s Best Engineering-Related Fields Bachelor’s Degree Trade Schools in Michigan list.
-Located in the town of Houghton, Michigan Tech is a public school with a moderately-sized student population.
+You’ll be in good company if you decide to attend Michigan Technological University.
+It ranked #2 on our 2023 Best Engineering-Related Fields Bachelor’s Degree Trade Schools in Michigan list.
+Located in the town of Houghton, Michigan Tech is a public school with a medium-sized student population.

 Full Engineering-Related Fields at Western Michigan University Report